hantsy/helidon-sandbox/README.md

 }
 ```

-When a post was not found by id, try to throw an exception.
+When a post is not found by id, try to pass the `PostNotFoundException` to the downstream.

 ```java
 String id = serverRequest.path().param("id");